Álex dos Santos

-Alexandre "Álex" dos Santos Ferreira (born 15 January 1999) is a Brazilian footballer who last played as a goalkeeper for Spanish club Getafe CF B.
+Alexandre "Álex" dos Santos Ferreira (born 15 January 1999) is a Brazilian footballer who plays as a goalkeeper.

 Club career

 Atlético Madrid

 Born in Xinguara, Pará, dos Santos was raised in Extremadura, and joined Atlético Madrid's youth setup in 2011, from Don Benito Balompié AD.
 On 21 August 2013, while still a youth, he signed a new five-year contract with the club.

 Promoted to the reserves for the 2018–19 season, dos Santos made his senior debut on 23 September 2018, starting in a 4–2 Segunda División B away win against CDA Navalcarnero.
-The following 8 February, he extended his contract until 2022, but spent the most of the campaign as a backup to Miguel San Román.
+The following 8 February, he extended his contract until 2022, but spent most of the campaign as a backup to Miguel San Román.

 dos Santos became a regular starter in 2019–20 after San Román left, but the season was curtailed due to the COVID-19 pandemic.

 Lokomotiva

 On 20 August 2020, dos Santos moved to Croatian side NK Lokomotiva as a part of Ivo Grbić's transfer to Atlético; his former side also retained 40% over a future sale.
 He made his professional debut on 13 September, playing the full 90 minutes of a 1–2 home loss against HNK Gorica for the Croatian First Football League championship.